-The campaign poster and brochure that have been produced to raise awareness among the community of the safety issues and fencing requirements associated with portable pools are available to download in English and 16 community languages.
+The campaign poster and brochure that have been produced to raise awareness among the community of the safety issues and fencing requirements associated with inflatable and portable pools are available to download below in English and 16 community languages.

-The Protect Your Pool, Protect Your Kids checklist has also beentranslated into 16 community languages and is available for download from the Protect Your Pool, Protect Your Kids section of the website.
+The Protect Your Pool, Protect Your Kids checklist has also been translated into 16 community languages and can be downloaded from the swimming pool fencing page.

-Inflatable pools can be more risky than pools that have been built.1 This is because most of these pools do not have fences and some are not able to be emptied after use due to their size.
-Without fences children have easy access to the water in the pool, placing them at high risk of drowning.
+Inflatable and portable pools can be more risky than pools that have been built.1 This is because most of these pools do not have fences and some are not able to be emptied after use due to their size.
+Without fences children have easy access to the water in the pool, placing them at higher risk of drowning.

-- Fines apply if you do not have a four sided fence around any pool that can be filled with more than 30cm of water (the size of an average ruler)
+You must, by law, have a four sided fence around ANY pool that can be filled with more than 30cm of water.
+This includes inflatable and portable swimming pools.